pjsilvestre/CS157A-21/docs/Project_Proposal.md

 ## System Environment
 ![Three-tier architecture diagram](./images/three-tier-architecture.png)

 whatdoiwear.today is based on a three-tier architecture.
 The application can be accessed on the web from any local PC and is displayed to the user via a combination of Java, HTML, CSS, and JavaScript.
 A relational database using in MySQL stores the user information and collects data to be displayed.
-Apache HTTP servers ensure that the highest and lowest tiers of the architecture can communicate at all times to allow for smooth access.
+Apache Tomcat servers ensure that the highest and lowest tiers of the architecture can communicate at all times to allow for smooth access.

 ## Functional Requirements